GMPV6.2 | From waste to resource: valorisation of extractive waste for the recovery of critical minerals and metals

 From waste to resource: valorisation of extractive waste for the recovery of critical minerals and metals

-Waste generated by mining and quarrying activities, and subsequent processing steps poses a variety of problems ranging from landscape and land use degradation to soil and water pollution, with repercussions on the biosphere.
-Therefore, in a circular economy context, it is essential to consider these materials not as waste but as potential resources, to help mitigate negative effects and contribute to a sustainable supply of resources.
+Waste generated by mining (both current and past), quarrying, and subsequent processing steps poses a variety of problems ranging from landscape and land use degradation to soil pollution and water, with repercussions on the biosphere.
+Therefore, in a circular economy context, it is essential to consider these materials not as waste but as potential resources, to help mitigate negative effects and also contribute to a sustainable supply of resources.
 Indeed, these types of wastes contain substantial quantities of residual minerals, including CRM, and have the potential to become valuable mineral resources.
 Advances in innovative and technological processes now allow us to reduce, reuse and recycle these residues, promoting more sustainable exploitation practices.
 Beyond this, there are additional challenges associated with the exploration, characterization, recovery, reprocessing and testing of these recovered materials.
 Furthermore, it is crucial to develop realistic models for extractive waste to accurately assess the prospects for sustainable use.

 The present session welcomes contributions on the following topics:

-- Characterization of extractive waste, its interaction with the environment, and degradation processes;
+- Characterization of extractive waste, their interaction with the environment, and degradation processes.

 - Development of technologies for exploration, extraction, and reprocessing of minerals within the context of extractive waste.